stanleychy/zkautochess/README.md

 ## About

 Auto Chess was originated from a custom map created by Drodo Games for Dota 2.
 The game consist of 2 players deploying pieces on the board, and when both done the deployment chess pieces will battle automatically.
 The simple gamplay is getting popular while famous game studios making their own version, for example Teamfight Tatics in League of Legends or Clash Mini developed by Supercell.

-The game is not possible on chain without zero knowledge as both players will be able to see each others setup which take away a lot of fun.
+This project is trying to implement the game fully on-chain.
+Players' move will be verified, sealed and committed on-chain so no centralized judge is needed while no player can cheat.

 ### Use Cases